kienstra/wordpress-bootstrap/wp-content/plugins/bootstrap-customization/readme.txt

 == Installation ==

 This section describes how to install the plugin and get it working.
-1. Upload bootstrap-live-editor to the /

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the bootstrap-instant-editor directory to your /wp-content/plugins directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate it in the 'Plugins' menu
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Use it by going to "Reading Settings" and clicking "Customize Your Theme."
+Or visit the settings in the plugin settings section.
+5. If this doesn't work, be sure your "Reading Settings" have "Front Page Displays" set to "Static Page."

 == Frequently Asked Questions ==

-= A question that someone might have =
+= Will this work if I don't have Bootstrap 3? =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+Yes, but it'll completely change the rest of your front page.
+Go to the settings page and indicate that you don't have Bootstrap.
+A stylesheet will be added for you.

+= Can I keep my own front page content? =
+Yes, go to this plugin's settings page and select "shortcodes."
+But this plugin generates a jumbotron and a row, which look best at top of the page.
+It won't interfere with your top navbar, though.
+If you would like more settings, please contact me.

+= Does this work with .svg images? =
+No, but I would like to add support for them.

 == Screenshots ==